A System Level Approach to Controller Synthesis: Introduction

-Nevertheless, \rev{for LTI systems}, the identification of QI as a useful condition for determining the convexity of a distributed optimal control problem led to an explosion of synthesis results \cite{2012_Lessard_two_player,2010_Shah_H2_poset,2013_Lamperski_H2,2013_Lessard_structure,2013_Scherer_Hinf,2014_Lessard_Hinf,2014_Matni_Hinf,2014_Tanaka_Triangular,2014_Lamperski_state}.
-These results showed that the robust and optimal control methods that proved so powerful for centralized systems could be ported to distributed settings. \rev{However, a fact that is not emphasized in this literature is that distributed controllers are actually more complex to synthesize and implement than their centralized counterparts.\footnote{For example, see the solutions presented in \cite{2012_Lessard_two_player,2010_Shah_H2_poset,2013_Lamperski_H2,2013_Lessard_structure,2013_Scherer_Hinf,2014_Lessard_Hinf,2014_Matni_Hinf,2014_Tanaka_Triangular,2014_Lamperski_state} and the message passing implementation suggested in \cite{2014_Lamperski_state}.} }\rev{In particular, a major limitation of the QI framework is that, for strongly connected systems,\footnote{We say that a plant is strongly connected if the state of any subsystem can eventually alter the state of all other subsystems.} it cannot provide a convex characterization of localized controllers, in which local sub-controllers only access a subset of system-wide measurements (c.f., Section \ref{sec:sparsity}).
-This need for global exchange of information between sub-controllers is a limiting factor in the scalability of the synthesis and implementation of the resulting distributed optimal controllers.}
+\rev{However, a fact that is not emphasized in the distributed optimal control literature is that distributed controllers are actually more complex to synthesize and implement than their centralized counterparts.\footnote{For example, see the solutions presented in \cite{2012_Lessard_two_player,2010_Shah_H2_poset,2013_Lamperski_H2,2013_Lessard_structure,2013_Scherer_Hinf,2014_Lessard_Hinf,2014_Matni_Hinf,2014_Tanaka_Triangular,2014_Lamperski_state} and the message passing implementation suggested in \cite{2014_Lamperski_state}.} } \rev{In particular, a major limitation of the QI framework is that, for strongly connected systems,\footnote{We say that a plant is strongly connected if the state of any subsystem can eventually alter the state of all other subsystems.} it cannot provide a convex characterization of localized controllers, in which local sub-controllers only access a subset of system-wide measurements (c.f., Section \ref{sec:limitation} and \ref{sec:sparsity}).
+This need for global exchange of information between sub-controllers is a limiting factor in the scalability of the synthesis and implementation of these distributed optimal controllers.}